-Much has been made of the HOC facility in Hampden, which is currently home to civilly committed men solely because no treatment beds exist anywhere other than the jail.
-If the program at Stonybrook is truly effective - and no conclusive data has been presented to support this belief - then the state should consider implementing a similar program at a DPH or DMH facility.
+Much has been made of the HOC facility in Hampden, which is currently home to civilly committed men.
+If the program at Stonybrook is truly effective - and no conclusive data has been presented to support this belief - then the state should consider implementing a similar program at a DPH or DMH facility instead.
 But the quality of a jail-based program does not cure the constitutional infirmities of incarcerating someone who has not even been charged with, let alone convicted of, a crime.
-The United States and Massachusetts constitutions are clear: there is one path to prison, and it begins with a criminal charge that triggers multiple procedural and substantive process protections.

-In addition to being illegal, Section 35 commitments to DOC or HOC facilities are stigmatizing and counter-therapeutic.
+In addition to being illegal, Section 35 commitments to DOC or HOC facilities are stigmatizing and counter therapeutic.
 Placing civilly committed men in prison or jail, rather than an appropriate treatment facility, is traumatic and incompatible with professional judgment regarding the treatment of people with substance use disorders.
 It occurs only because of a lack of appropriate treatment beds in community facilities to meet the needs of civilly committed men.
 Some have presented anecdotes that men who are sectioned are getting good treatment, however the state has only begun to collect and analyze meaningful data on these programs and their outcomes.
-Meanwhile, the available research from other countries suggests that these programs do not work - and indeed, Massachusetts is the only state that does this.
+Meanwhile, the available research from other countries suggests that these programs do not work4 - and indeed, Massachusetts is the only state that does this.
 The fact that Massachusetts men seem to be the only people in the country who are incarcerated solely for treatment should give this Committee pause.

-The Committee should follow the recommendations of the Section 35 Commission, which recommends prohibiting incarceration for civilly-committed men, investing in community-based treatment, and implementing data collection and analysis to promote evidence-based practices.
+The Committee should follow the recommendations of the Section 35 Commission, which recommends prohibiting incarceration for civilly committed men, investing in community-based treatment, and implementing data collection and analysis to promote evidence-based practices.
 The Commission, to which the ACLU of Massachusetts was appointed, thoroughly studied Section 35 commitments, and produced a comprehensive report.
 We highlight three recommendations that are particularly relevant to this bill:

-- The Commission members who voted unanimously recommended (18-0) that the Commonwealth "expand development of low-threshold, treatment on demand models, including harm reduction interventions in community-based settings." (emphasis added) - The Commission members who voted unanimously recommended (18-0) that the Commonwealth collect data "to determine the effectiveness of the current Section 35 process as it relates to relapse, ongoing treatment and recovery within the next two years."
+- 1. Voting members of the Commission1 unanimously recommended (18-0) that the Commonwealth "expand development of low-threshold, treatment on demand models, including harm reduction interventions in community-based settings." (emphasis added) - 2.
+Voting members of the Commission also unanimously recommended (18-0) that the Commonwealth collect data "to determine the effectiveness of the current Section 35 process as it relates to relapse, ongoing treatment and recovery within the next two years." - 3.
+Voting members of the Commission overwhelmingly recommended (13-1) that the Commonwealth should "prohibit civilly-committed men from receiving treatment for addictions at any criminal justice